 A handshake is appropriate when greeting business associates.
 Business cards should be offered formally with both hands.
 Address colleagues as Mr or Ms until told otherwise.
 Always address senior associates and older colleagues with respect.

 While Singapore may claim to have an egalitarian business world, large corporate companies tend to have a hierarchical structure and it’s uncommon for junior employees and management to socialise together.
-This may seem strange if one is from a more egalitarian society.
+This may seem strange if one is used to a more egalitarian society.

 Attitude towards foreigners